 - Registry operational information available on: https://share.wmda.info/x/iwCZDw

-Search: KMDP accepts searching request from overseas registries as usual.
+- Search: KMDP accepts search requests from registries as usual, without any restrictions.

 Netherlands Matchis (ION-8139)